Dana Sawyer

-Dana Sawyer was born in Jonesport, Maine in 1951.
-He is a full-time professor of religion and philosophy at the Maine College of Art & Design and an adjunct professor in Asian Religions at the Chaplaincy Institute of Maine.
+Dana Sawyer is professor emeritus of religious studies and world religions at the Maine College of Art & Design and an adjunct professor in Asian Religions at the Chaplaincy Institute of Maine.
 He is the author of numerous published papers and books, including Aldous Huxley: A Biography, which Laura Huxley described as, "Out of all the biographies written about Aldous, this is the only one he would have actually liked."

-In 2014, Sawyer's authorized biography of Huston Smith was published.
+He also wrote, Huston Smith, Wisdomkeeper, Sawyer's authorized biography of world religion scholar Huston Smith, which was published in 2014.

+Huxley and Smith were close friends and were leading advocates of the perennial philosophy, which describes an underlying reality to material existence.
+Huxley's 1945 book, The Perennial Philosophy, argues that the concept is revealed in the mystical branches of all the world's religions.
+Sawyer's updated account of the perennial philosophy, The Perennial Philosophy Reloaded was published in July, 2024.